This is Pen, a highly scalable, highly available, robust load balancer

 in HTML format instead.

-the latest Pen status is here at siag.nu.
+a Pen status can look like here at siag.nu.
 This is not "live" data, but

 generated from this cron job every 10 minutes: